johnwfinigan/R-builder-sif/README.md

 ## Known issues

+* Bioconductor support is experimental and barely tested

+* If using Bioconductor, packages-cran.txt must exist but may be empty

 * Some CRAN packages need more RAM to build successfully than Docker Desktop is configured with by default.
 You may need to raise your Docker Desktop RAM and CPU limits.